Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Heat and Burn Caution

-Some terahertz devices may feel warm or produce directed heat.
+Some terahertz-labeled consumer devices may feel warm or produce directed heat.

 Heat changes the safety conversation.

 Avoid use if the device feels painful, excessively hot, or irritating.
-Do not use heat-based devices on areas with reduced sensation, open wounds, fresh injury, active infection, or skin that cannot reliably feel temperature.
+Do not use heat-producing devices on areas with reduced sensation when safe temperature cannot be reliably judged.

 Stop use if you experience: